Who We Are

 In anticipation of its expansion into the Mat-Su Valley, OPA updated its name to Orthopedic Physicians Alaska.
 Drs.
 Deryk Anderson, DO, and Tucker Drury, MD, joined OPA in 2015 and began seeing patients at the OPA Wasilla office.
 Months later, the team opened an extended-hours orthopedic injury walk-in clinic there.

-2015: Onsite Surgery & Recovery Services Open at Anchorage Location
+2015: Onsite Surgery (Alpine) & Recovery Services (Alpenglow) Open at Anchorage Location

-After a remodel of most of the OPA building, the practice opened two state-of-the-art centers open onsite to enhance patient surgical outcomes, convenience and cost-efficiencies.
-Alpine Surgery Center is an ambulatory surgery center specializing in orthopedic and pain treatment procedures.
+After a remodel of most of the OPA building, the practice opened two state-of-the-art centers onsite to enhance patient surgical outcomes and to increase convenience and cost-efficiencies for patients.
+Alpine Surgery Center was created as an ambulatory surgery center specializing in orthopedic and pain treatment procedures.
 Several OPA physicians are on the Alpine Surgery Center Board of Directors, with Dr. Kavanaugh as its president.
 Located on the second floor of the OPA building, Alpenglow Short-Stay Assisted Living was designed to help residents discharged from Alpine Surgery Center recover in comfort.
-With 24-hour assistance from nursing staff in a beautiful and relaxing environment, Alpenglow patients prepare for their post-op return to life at home, and launch their post-op exercise programs under the guidance of OPA physical therapists next door.
+With 24-hour assistance from nursing staff in a beautiful and relaxing environment, Alpenglow patients prepare for their post-op return to life at home, and expedite their post-op exercise programs under the guidance of OPA physical therapists next door.